-- Ad vance Care Planning discussions can occur early e.g. when a resident enters aged care, or can be undertaken by staff with residents (and if the person consents, their family) at any time.
+- Advance care planning discussions should occur early e.g. when a resident enters aged care.
+These discussions can also be undertaken by staff with residents (and if the person consents, their family) at any time.

-For more practical tips and information visit: Advance Care Planning Australia (pdf, 2.4MB) or the ELDAC Legal Toolkit Advance Care Directives resources
+For more practical tips and information visit Advance Care Planning Australia (pdf, 2.4MB) or the End of Life Law Toolkit Advance Care Directives resources

 - An Advance Care Directive records a person’s decisions, wishes, or values about health care now in case they lack decision-making capacity in the future.